 Cornwall is renowned for its ever-growing food scene and with so much to choose from, the county has become a hub of delicious food and drink.
 We’ve picked out a selection of nearby restaurants to tantalise your tastebuds.

-With two restaurants in Port Iasaac, one in London and one in Dubai, Nathan Outlaw has become a household name.
-Restaurant Nathan Outlaw in Port Isaac has been awarded two Michelin stars for four consecutive years.
+With two restaurants in Port Isaac, Nathan Outlaw has become a household name.
+Outlaw’s New Road in Port Isaac has been awarded a Michelin star for four consecutive years.
 It provides one seafood tasting menu for diners which showcases the finest sustainable seafood caught off the Cornish coast by day boats.
 There is a vegetarian option available if prearranged.

-For more casual dining, Outlaw’s Fish Kitchen also in Port Isaac, serves small, original seafood dishes in a relaxed seaside setting.
+For more casual dining, Outlaw’s Fish Kitchen also in Port Isaac, serves small, original seafood dishes in a relaxed seaside setting (also given a Michelin star this year).

 Situated in the heart of Padstow, Paul Ainsworth at Number 6 is the first restaurant in the town to have earned a Michelin star.
 The restaurant sources seasonal, local ingredients to create modern-style dishes with a Cornish influence.